thepracticaldeveloper/practical-architecture/README.md

 * All in one page: that's the `index.html` file.
 You can copy this file, `pandoc.css` and the `images` folder and you have your documentation website ready to be published.
 * One section per page: those are the `1_guide.html` file and others.
 You can use this approach if your sections get too big.
 The script also generates a file `index_multipage.html` for your convenience.

+## Deploying the Documentation

+Once you generate the HTML version of the Software Architecture documentation, you can deploy it _somewhere_ so people in your organization can access it.

+As an example, I've included in this base set of files a `.travis.yml` file that uses Travis integration with GitHub to deploy the resulting documents to a publicly-available S3 Bucket.
+Actually, you can have a look at the latest result right now: [archguide.s3-website-us-east-1.amazonaws.com](http://archguide.s3-website-us-east-1.amazonaws.com/).

 ## Rendering Diagrams